Vexcited/solid-hcaptcha/package/README.md

 Importing the JS SDK twice can cause unpredictable behavior, so don't do a direct import separately if you are using solid-hcaptcha.

-### Make sure you are using `recaptchacompat: false` if you have the reCAPTCHA JS loaded on the same page
+### Make sure you are using `reCaptchaCompat={false}` if you have the reCAPTCHA JS loaded on the same page

-parallel (they recommend only running hCaptcha) then please disable their compatibility mode.
+The hCaptcha "compatibility mode" will interfere with reCAPTCHA, as it adds properties with the same name.
+If for any reason you are running both hCaptcha and reCAPTCHA in parallel (we recommend only running hCaptcha) then please disable our compatibility mode.

+### Avoid conflicts with legacy Sentry package usage on solid-hcaptcha 1.0.0+

+If you are using Sentry 7.x in your SolidJS app, this can conflict with the upstream `hcaptcha-loader` package's Sentry error tracing.
+You can avoid this issue by setting the `sentry` prop to `false`.